 - Next, tightly bundle your mesh and move straight down to the bottom ring.
 Tie off your mesh into the first twist that you come too.

 - Now following the same process as before, move around the bottom ring adding in 10″ poofs.

 - Once your complete wreath is covered in 10″ poofs just cut the wreath free from the remaining mesh.
 You’ll want to cut it short enough so that it doesn’t mess with the shape of your wreath, but not so short that it won’t stay into the twist.

 - Now open your 10″ roll of mesh and cut it up into 18″ strips.

 - We’re going to add 1 of the 18″ strips into each twist tie on the wreath frame.
 There’s a trick to it tho!
 In order to have minimal fraying, curl each of the ends of the cut mesh in and give it just a slight roll.
 This way the cut mesh is tucked away inside the wreath and has little chance to cause fraying.

 - Now your base is completed!
 You’re ready to start adding in all of the goodies to make your wreath complete!

 That’s it, y’all!
 I told you that it was easy!
-Now, you know the secret to creating a designer deco mesh wreath base that gives support to all of your beautiful accessories you’ll be adding to your wreath.
-If you’re interested in more info on learning how to make wreaths, where to buy supplies, and being in a community of like-minded crafters, check out our Creative Coaching Subscription Group.
+Now, you know the secret to creating a designer deco mesh wreath base that gives support to all of those beautiful accessories you’ll be adding to your wreath.
+This wreath base is quite sturdy, so load it up with all the decor your heart desires.